DocDams/SQLIEzPlatformAdminUiExtended/README.md

         - { directory: 'Acme/AcmeBundle/Entity/Doctrine' }
         - { directory: 'Acme/AcmeBundle2/Entity/Doctrine', namespace: 'Acme\AcmeBundle2NoPSR0\ORM\Doctrine' }
 ```
-Use "~" if the namespace of your classes observ PSR-0 rules or specify directory which contains them.
+Use "~" if the namespace of your classes observe PSR-0 rules or specify directory which contains them.

 Annotations on entities :